 The current incarnation of the GISS series of coupled atmosphere-ocean models is available here.
 Called ModelE, it provides the ability to simulate many different configurations of Earth System Models — including interactive atmospheric chemistry, aerosols, carbon cycle and other tracers, as well as the standard atmosphere, ocean, sea ice and land surface components.

-The model version being used for the CMIP5 simulations will soon be available in a complete package, though there are nightly snapshots of the current code repository available (including the frozen 'AR5_branch'), but users should be aware that these snapshots are presented 'as is' and are not necessarily suitable for publication-quality experiments.
+The model versions used for the CMIP5 and CMIP6 simulations are available via the are nightly snapshots of the current code repository available (including the frozen 'AR5_branch'), but users should be aware that these snapshots are presented 'as is' and are not necessarily suitable for publication-quality experiments.

 Please let us know if you intend to use this code by subscribing to our mailing list.
 We will then keep you (very occasionally) informed about code patches and possible improvements to the configuration.

 Our code is freely available for download and use.
 Note however, that this is a work in progress and many people contribute to its development.
 It's important to state how much the group effort — in all the different aspects of modeling — has contributed to progress.
 From the people who conceive of new developments, the people who code them, the people that apply the model to new science questions, the people who find the inevitable bugs, to those who do the data processing and analyse the diagnostics, all are essential to keeping the project viable.
 This should be reflected on when deciding on co-authorship and acknowledgments.